Sterc/Formalicious/readme.md

 ### How do I get set up? ###

 * Install FormIt 2.2.2 or greater with MODX installer
-* Install the Formalicious package with MODX installer
+* Install the Formalicious package with MODX package management

 To create a form: